 Class has started at chatbot school.
-Chatbots are attending their AI lessons, being made smarter each day by the teacher that is machine learning.
+Chatbots are attending their AI lessons, and getting smarter each day via the teacher that is machine learning.

 And chatbots are proving to be model students.
 They’re learning to understand human language better than ever before, and they’re getting smarter when it comes to recognising tone, mood and shades of meaning.
 (But not to worry – we aren’t at Skynet level just yet.)